BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 Example: Weekly Lottery at £1.00 equals (52 x 1)/12 = £4.34 Per month.

-### Can I accept payment via credit cards as well?
+### Can I accept payment via credit cards and other payment methods?

+Yes, we can integrate any form of payment processor with a valid API.

 ### How will winners be notified?
 Following each Lottery draw, All players, including winners and non-winners will be notified by email.
 This email also includes a summary of the game and a link to Replay the draw.